acai777/Kindred/README.md

 # Contact-Manager

-This is my implementation of the JS239 Practice Project.
-The focus of this project is Front-end DOM manipulation.
+This is my implementation for a simple application to manage contacts.
+The focus of this project is front-end DOM manipulation.
+In particular, I added a debouncing feature to the search bar so that contacts are filtered after the user finishes typing.
 No Front-end frameworks were used.

 To get started, run the following: